 Services need to have a Service Card in vScope already before it can be related to another service.

 When mapping components, vScope will make suggestions if you have Inventory & Reporting, otherwise you can manually add a component, it is however not advised.

 Save when you are done.

-Tracker analysis for Service Cards
+Tracker analysis for your Service Card

 *Requires a license for vScope Inventory & Reporting

 The Tracker feature on a Service Card analyses the components attached to a service, alerting users of potential issues and optimization opportunities.